 Do not post a purchase invoice until you receive the items and know the final cost of the purchase, including any additional charges.
 Otherwise, your inventory value and profit figures may be skewed.

 You can easily correct or cancel a posted purchase invoice before you pay the vendor.
 This is useful if you want to correct a typing mistake or if you want to change the purchase early in the order process.
-For more information, see How to: Correct or Cancel Unpaid Purchase Invoices.
-If you have already paid for items on the posted purchase invoice, then you must create a purchase CR/Adj note to reverse the purchase.
-For more information, see How to: Process Purchase Returns or Cancellations.
+For more information, see Correct or Cancel Unpaid Purchase Invoices.
+If you have already paid for items on the posted purchase invoice, then you must create a purchase credit memo to reverse the purchase.
+For more information, see Process Purchase Returns or Cancellations.

-Items can be type Inventory or Service.
-For more information, see How to: Register New Items.
-The purchase invoice process is the same for both item types.
+The item card can be of type Inventory, Service, and Non-Inventory to specify if the item is a physical inventory unit, a labor time unit, or a physical unit that is not kept on inventory.
+For more information, see Register New Items.
+The purchase invoice process is the same for all three item types.